mheggeseth/mheggeseth.github.com/source/_posts/2013-11-25-conference-sessions-3.markdown

 TODO:
 - Talk about major performance difference between adding one session at a time when loaded and adding them all at once.
-- Make toggle and select observable fns
+- Make toggle and select observable fns (done)

+Not Yet:
+- Persisting favorites
+- Search field
+- Difficulties and areas of improvement